Great reed warbler

-It used to be placed in the Old World warbler assemblage, but is now recognized as part of the marsh and tree-warbler family (Acrocephalidae).
-Great reed warblers are medium-sized birds and are the largest of the European warblers.
-They breed throughout mainland Europe and the west Palearctic and migrate to sub-Saharan Africa in the winter.
-Great reed warblers favour reed beds as their habitat during breeding months, while living in reed beds, bush thickets, rice fields, and forest clearings during the winter.
-Great reed warblers exhibit relatively low sexual dimorphism, and both genders of the species are similar in appearance.
+The great reed warbler (Acrocephalus arundinaceus) is an insectivorous bird in the family Acrocephalidae.
+It is a medium-sized passerine bird and the largest of the European warblers.
+It breeds throughout mainland Europe and the Western Palearctic and migrates to sub-Saharan Africa in the winter.
+It favours reed beds during the breeding season, while living in reed beds, bush thickets, rice fields, and forest clearings during the winter.
+It exhibits relatively low sexual dimorphism, and the sexes are similar in appearance.
 This species mates both polygynously and monogamously.